 - Mac Catalyst 13.0+

 - Media Player

 Use a volume view to present the user with a slider control for setting the system audio output volume, and a button for choosing the audio output route.
 When first displayed, the slider’s position reflects the current system audio output volume.
 As the user drags the slider, the changes update the volume view.
 If the user presses the device volume buttons while sound is playing, the slider moves to reflect the new volume.

-If there is an Apple TV or other AirPlay-enabled device in range, the route button allows the user to choose it.
-If there is only one audio output route available, the route button is not displayed.
+If there’s an Apple TV or other AirPlay-enabled device in range, the route button allows the user to choose it.
+If there’s only one audio output route available, the route button isn’t displayed.

 Use this class by embedding an instance of it in your view hierarchy.
-The following code snippet assumes you have placed an instance of the
+The following code snippet assumes you’ve placed an instance of the